T2LR-Net: An unrolling network learning transformed tensor low-rank prior for dynamic MR image reconstruction: Discussion

 \section{Discussion}

-In this subsection, we discuss the utility of the transformed tensor low-rank prior in the network and also study the effect of internal parameters of the T$^2$LR-Net, such as the hyperparameter of the loss function, the number of iteration modules, and the number of convolutional layers.
-All the networks in this section are trained in the case of a pseudo-radial sampling mask with 16 lines sampled for 50 epochs on the OCMR dataset.
+In this subsection, we discuss the efficacy of the transformed tensor low-rank prior and also study the necessity of the symmetric constraint on the CNN-learned transforms.
+All the networks in this section are trained using a pseudo-radial sampling mask with 16 lines for 50 epochs on the OCMR dataset.